What’s next in impeachment: Judiciary Committ... | Taiwan News

-WASHINGTON (AP) — After two weeks of public hearings, Democrats could soon turn the impeachment process over to the House Judiciary Committee.
-They’re moving “expeditiously” ahead as House Speaker Nancy Pelosi has instructed.
+All testimony so far has been heard by the House Intelligence Committee, which is expected to issue a report on its findings early in the week.

+Based on that report, the Judiciary panel will hold its own hearings beginning Wednesday on whether Trump’s dealings with Ukraine and his administration’s attempts to block the investigation constitute impeachable offenses.

-At some point in the coming weeks, the House intelligence panel will submit a report to the Judiciary panel, and then Democrats will consider drafting articles of impeachment on President Donald Trump’s dealings with Ukraine and the administration’s attempts to block the investigation.
-The articles could cover matters beyond Trump’s efforts to push Ukraine to investigate Democrats, including special counsel Robert Mueller’s investigation, but no decisions have been made.
+As the Judiciary panel holds the hearings, Democrats will consider drafting articles of impeachment.
+The articles could also cover matters beyond Trump’s efforts to push Ukraine to investigate Democrats, including special counsel Robert Mueller’s investigation, but no decisions have been made.

-There could be several steps along the way, including a Judiciary committee vote, a House floor vote and, finally, a Senate trial.
+The next steps would be a vote by the full House and, finally, a Senate trial.

 What’s next in impeachment: